ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

 By passing the outputs of some calls to `aggregate_data` into subsequent calls to `aggregate_data`, we encode dependencies between these tasks which can be used by the system to make scheduling decisions and to coordinate the transfer of objects.
-Note that when object IDs are passed into remote function calls, the actual values will be unpacked before the function is executed, so when the `aggregate_data` function is executed, `x` and `y` will be numpy arrays.
+Note that when futures are passed into remote function calls, the actual values will be unpacked before the function is executed, so when the `aggregate_data` function is executed, `x` and `y` will be numpy arrays.